alinnman/celestial-navigation/maths/sphere-proof.md

 1000 years ago we knew a lot less about science, but we had already quite a good grasp of the shape of the Earth.
 The spherical shape of the Earth was first discovered in antiquity by Greek scholars, and then passed over to Romans and Arabs.
-In [this article](https://earthform.linnman.net/the-earth-is-a-sphere-and-it-can-easily-be-proved) I give a simple explanation of two of the most fundamental experiments for determining the **spherical** shape of the Earth:
+In [this "pop-science" article](https://earthform.linnman.net/the-earth-is-a-sphere-and-it-can-easily-be-proved) I give a simple explanation of two of the most fundamental experiments for determining the **spherical** shape of the Earth:
 **Celestial Navigation** and **Al-Biruni's experiment**.

 The article can be summarized as the experimental findings which are given here as **a posterori** (observational) knowledge.